The Built Environment Sustainability Scorecard. Since 2015.

 Become a BESS subscriber Council

-BESS is provided free of charge to planning permit applicants.
-Ongoing management and maintenance of the tool is funded by participating local governments via annual subscription fees paid to the Council Alliance for a Sustainable Built Environment (CASBE).
+Ongoing management and maintenance of the tool is funded by participating local governments via annual subscription fees paid to CASBE.

 A BESS subscription is open to any CASBE member council.
-For more information about becoming a CASBE member or subscribing to BESS, visit the CASBE website or contact the CASBE Executive Officer at firstname.lastname@example.org.
+For more information about becoming a CASBE member or subscribing to BESS, including a copy of the BESS Prospectus, visit the CASBE website or contact the CASBE Executive Officer at firstname.lastname@example.org.